arturadib/agility/README.md

 http://agilityjs.com

-Agility is an MVC library that lets you write **maintainable** browser code without compromising on **development speed**.
+Agility is an MVC library for browser-side Javascript that lets you write **maintainable** code without compromising on **development speed**.
+It's [write less, do more](http://www.jquery.com) with maintainability, if you will.

 Features include:

 + Painless two-way model-view bindings;
 + Implicit controller-event bindings;